fledge-iot/fledge/docs/monitoring/configuration.rst

 | |CONCH_available| |
 +-------------------+

-We then define the medium we want to use to deliver our notification, for ease of configuration we will use the Slack delivery plugin to do this.
+We then define the medium we want to use to deliver our notification.
+For ease of configuration we will use the Slack delivery plugin to do this.

 +---------------+
 | |CONCH_slack| |
 +---------------+

-Each time any user modifies a configuration item a slack message will be sent to alert that the configuration has been altered.
+Each time any user modifies a configuration item a Slack message will be sent to alert that the configuration has been altered.

 +-----------------+
 | |CONCH_message| |